kakaroto/Beyond20/docs/faq.md

 2. Send `!beyond20 secret` command in the channel of your choice
 3. Set the `secret key` you received in Beyond20's options.
 4. Share the `secret key` with your group.

+Make sure you didn't disallow link previews and embeds as the Discord bot uses embed messages to display its rolls.

+You can read the more detailed discord integration instructions [here](https://beyond20.here-for-more.info/discord)

+### Why doesn't Beyond20 allow me to make a melee attack with my magic staffs?

+Magic Staffs in D&D Beyond are considered as magical items, rather than melee weapons.
+Without the information that D&D Beyond would normally give, Beyond20 has no way of knowing how to attack using a magic staff, what to-hit value to use, what damages to use, etc...

+The best way to avoid this issue is to add a Quarterstaff to your equipment (don't forget to add a +1 Quarterrstaff instead if your staff does +1 damage for example).
+You can then customize the weapon using D&D Beyond's interface to rename the Quarterstaff to the same name as your magic staff.

+As an example, you can have your Staff of Healing for healing purposes, and a Quarterstaff with the custom name "Staff of Healing(Melee)" for when you want to use it for attacks.

+See [this issue](https://github.com/kakaroto/Beyond20/issues/111) for more details.